Why Men Don't Reach Out For Help - And What Changes It

 The architecture required an explanation, and the explanation it settled on was him.

-What all of this produces — the misread care, the cultural scripts, the assumption of choice — feeds directly back into the belief system your abuser built.
+What all of this produces - the misread care, the cultural scripts, the assumption of choice - feeds directly back into the belief system the abuser built.

 Not because each response is identical in origin or intent, but because each one arrives at the same destination.